woocommerce/qit-documentation/docs/intro.md

 QIT (Quality Insights Toolkit) is a testing platform developed by WooCommerce for WordPress plugins and themes.
 It allows developers to quickly run a variety of managed tests out-of-the-box, as well as integrate their own custom E2E tests to ensure their extensions are reliable, secure, and compatible.

 **Key Features:**
-- **Managed Test Suites:** Run pre-configured end-to-end tests, activation tests, security scans, PHPStan analysis, API tests, and more.
+- **Managed test suites:** Run pre-configured end-to-end tests, activation tests, security scans, PHPStan analysis, API tests, and more.
-- **Custom E2E Testing:** Write and run your own Playwright-based E2E tests directly through QIT.
+- **Custom E2E testing:** Write and run your own Playwright-based E2E tests directly through QIT.
-- **Continuous Quality Checks:** Easily integrate QIT with your development workflows (CLI, GitHub Actions, etc.).
+- **Continuous quality checks:** Easily integrate QIT with your development workflows (CLI, GitHub Actions, etc.).
-- **Marketplace Integration:** Currently in closed beta for extensions listed on the WooCommerce Marketplace.
+- **Marketplace integration:** Currently in closed beta for extensions listed on the WooCommerce Marketplace.

 <video controls style={{ width:"100%", height:"100%" }}>
   <source src={QITIntro} type="video/mp4"/>